-In preparation for Academic Year 2023-2024, all degree and certificate programs have improved.
+In preparation for Academic Year 2024-2025, all degree and certificate programs have improved.
 Some have received new equipment, improved classroom and lab spaces, additional faculty, or other improvements.
 This has allowed us to provide the greatest range of educational opportunities ever available in our service area.
-Students have the opportunity to select from a diverse menu of options when developing their educational plans.
+Students have the opportunity to select from a large and comprehensive menu of options when developing their educational plans.